fosterlab/PrInCE-Matlab/README.md

       * ...
     * Output/
     * Standalone/
-    * experimental_design.txt
+    * experimental_design.rtf
     * prince.m

 Place all data files (there will be one for each biological condition) and the reference database file (typically "allcomplexes.txt" from CORUM) in the Input/ folder.

 Important: PrInCE includes a test data files (see below).
 These are are two co-elution data files ("condition1.csv" and "condition2.csv"), a major protein groups file ("Major_protein_groups.csv") and a CORUM reference database ("allComplexes.txt").
 These test files should be replaced with your data.
 Delete these files before analyzing your data!

-### 4. Enter the details of your experiment in experimental_design.txt.
+### 4. Enter the details of your experiment in experimental_design.rtf.

-The file "experimental_design.rtf" contains experimental parameters such as the number of biological conditions and replicates.
-This file also gives you the option to skip PrInCE modules and control whether plots are generated for individual proteins.
-(Plotting individual proteins is useful but makes a few thousand plots.)
+The file "experimental_design.rtf" tells PrInCE about your experiment, including paramaters such as the number of biological conditions and replicates.
+This file also gives the option to skip PrInCE modules and control whether plots are generated for individual proteins.
+(Plotting individual proteins is useful but can make quite a few plots.)
 To edit these parameters, open "experimental_design.rtf" in a text editor and make the necessary changes.
-The fields listed in this file, along with example values, are:
+Here are the parameters listed in the file, along with example values:

   * Desired precision of interaction list: 75% (Controls the quality-vs-quantity of the predicted interactions.
 Typical values are 50%, 60%, and 75%.
 A 50% precise interaction list has half true positives and half false positives.)
   * Major protein groups filename: Major_protein_groups.csv
   * Reference database filename: allComplexes.txt
-  * Treatment condition: condition1
+  * Treatment condition: condition1 (FoldChanges calculates the ratio of protein amounts between two conditions. e.g. condition1/condition.
+"Treatment condition" is the numerator in the ratio...)
-  * No-treatment condition: condition2
+  * No-treatment condition: condition2 (... and "No-treatment condition" is the denominator.)
   * Number of fractions: 55 (If different replicates have different numbers of fractions, list the largest number here.)
   * Number of replicates: 3
   * Skip Alignment?: No (Must be "Yes" or "No")